-- + State Planning Strategy 2050. - + State Infrastructure Strategy.
+- + State Planning Strategy 2050.

+- + State Infrastructure Strategy.

+- + Western Australia Regional Freight Transport Plan.

+- + Keeping WA moving.

 Obj 3: To exploit existing and emerging technologies to future proof the road network and explore advances in mobility.

 Obj 4: To maximise the effectiveness of ITS solutions, ITS requirements will drive the function and implementation of supporting civil infrastructure.